vincent8264/car-brand-recog/README.md

 opencv
 numpy

-CUDA is optional, the code will automatically run to model on cpu if cuda isn't detected
+CUDA is optional, the code will automatically run the model on cpu if cuda isn't available

 ### Installation

 ```bash
 git clone https://github.com/vincent8264/car-brand-recog.git
 ```
-Due to the file size limits of github, a separate download of the models is required.
+Due to GitHub's file size limits, the models must be downloaded separately.

 You can download the models on [google drive](https://drive.google.com/drive/folders/1KsxsLipO8j8h9q5YTSVhAheix0zfj4UJ), and place the .pt files in the ./functions/models folder like this: